USPTO Examiner SCHMITT BENJAMIN R - Art Unit 2852

 Appeal Withdrawal and Reconsideration

 This examiner withdraws rejections or reopens prosecution in 68.8% of appeals filed.
-This is in the 49% percentile among all examiners.
+This is in the 54% percentile among all examiners.
 Of these withdrawals, 27.3% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
-Be prepared to fully prosecute appeals if filed.
+Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
+The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.

 Petition Practice

-When applicants file petitions regarding this examiner's actions, 58.9% are granted (fully or in part).
-This grant rate is in the 75% percentile among all examiners.
-Strategic Note: Petitions are frequently granted regarding this examiner's actions compared to other examiners.
-Per MPEP § 1002.02(c), various examiner actions are petitionable to the Technology Center Director, including prematureness of final rejection, refusal to enter amendments, and requirement for information.
-If you believe an examiner action is improper, consider filing a petition.
+When applicants file petitions regarding this examiner's actions, 66.1% are granted (fully or in part).
+This grant rate is in the 71% percentile among all examiners.
+Strategic Note: Petitions show above-average success regarding this examiner's actions.
+Petitionable matters include restriction requirements (MPEP § 1002.02(c)(2)) and various procedural issues.

 Examiner Cooperation and Flexibility